 Summoning a two-headed spear out of nothing, Jordan soars at Ben and impales the Celestialsapien on the polearm.
 Fortunately for Ben, the blow proves to be nonfatal, giving him enough of an opportunity to reverse the flow of time to the very moment Hal saved himself from obliteration.
 This time, the chain of events unfold differently, with Alien X striking the Lantern into an asteroid.
 Hal comes to realize that the Celestialsapien's mastery of reality includes that of time, something the pilot gives a try himself.
 The ring surrounds Hal in a green aura as he disappears from the area and returns to the point in time where Ben prepared to fend off Hal's approach.
 Unaware to Ben, a pair of green scissors hover in front of him and proceed to shear his arm off, thus taking the Omnitrix with it.
 The cosmic hero's agonized yell proves to be the final noise he ever makes as Hal watches the events from behind; slamming his fist upon the ground, Hal summons a giant boot that crushes Ben into viscera coating the street in blood.
 The Green Lantern takes a moment to savor his victory and bemoan his injuries before claiming the Omnitrix as his own and bid his past self farewell, leaving only one confused Hal Jordan present at the scene.

-After Boomstick takes a moment to mourn Ben's passing, the post-match analysis lays out the components leading up to his loss.
+After Boomstick takes a moment to note Ben's passing means another minor has kicked the bucket on their show, the post-match analysis lays out the components leading up to his loss.
 While the Omnitrix and the assortment of aliens it held gave Ben numerous powers, he could ever use one form at a time; meanwhile, the ring and its numerous abilities would all be available to Hal at all times, giving him a sharp edge in versatility.
 Even then, each form may have performed outlandish feats that play to their own strengths, but even the most specialized aliens have been outclassed by the feats Hal has demonstrated.
 The only alien Ben had that would have stood anything resembling a chance against the Green Lantern would be Alien X, but even then, there are a number of factors that lean heavily in Hal's favor.
 For all of Alien X's might and reality-warping power, the Green Lantern ring had precautions against whatever the Celestialsapien form may be able to throw at him.
 Meanwhile, for all the powers Hal could use with the ring, even Alien X had no suitable counter for them, giving the Lantern another point in his favor.
+Furthermore, popups outlined that the power of Hal's constructs exceeded that of Alien X's by 10-fold and he was about 750 times faster than the Celestialsapien form, giving him the pysical edges over even it.
 In the end, for all the versatility and might of Ben's forms, Hal had an answer for that more than exceeded their capabilities.

 - Boomstick: Guess you could say Hal was definitely the ringer for this fight.
 (Wiz groans in annoyance) Oh, Wiz, don't be green with envy; that fight was ten outta ben!